-The existence and operating of Theewaterskloof Municipality complies with the Constitution of the Republic of South Africa, 1996 (Act No. 108 of 1996); the Local Government: Municipal Structures Act (Act 117 of 1998); and the Local Government: Municipal Systems Act (Act 32 of 2000).
+The existence and operating of Theewaterskloof Municipality complies with the Constitution of the Republic of South Africa (1996), the Local Government: Municipal Structures Act (Act 117 of 1998); and the Local Government: Municipal Systems Act (Act 32 of 2000).

 Theewaterskloof Municipality complies with requirements of the Local Government: Municipal Structures Act (Act 117 of 1998) in terms of “Municipality Areas which must have category A municipalities” which states that “an area must have a single category A municipality if that area can reasonably be regarded as: